LukasMarx/ai-food-blog/src/content/posts/Tandoori Roti.md

 recipeYield: "4"
 calories: 227
 recipeCuisine: "Indian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a mixing bowl, add whole wheat flour, salt, and oil.
-Mix well.", "Add water gradually and knead the dough until it is smooth and soft.", "Cover the dough and let it rest for 15 minutes.", "Divide the dough into 4 equal parts and shape them into balls.", "Take one ball and roll it out into a thin circle of about 6-7 inches in diameter.", "Preheat a tawa or griddle on medium-high heat.", "Place the roti on the tawa and cook for about 30 seconds or until bubbles start to form on the surface.", "Flip and cook the other side for about a minute or until brown spots appear.", "Remove the roti from the tawa and brush it with butter or ghee.", "Repeat the process with the remaining dough balls.", "Serve hot with your favorite curry or chutney."
+Mix well.", "Add water gradually and knead the dough until it is smooth and soft.", "Cover the dough and let it rest for 15 minutes.", "Divide the dough into 4 equal parts and shape them into balls.", "Take one ball and roll it out into a thin circle of about 6-7 inches in diameter.", "Preheat a tawa or griddle on medium-high heat.", "Place the roti on the tawa and cook for about 30 seconds or until bubbles start to form on the surface.", "Flip and cook the other side for about a minute or until brown spots appear.", "Remove the roti from the tawa and brush it with butter or ghee.", "Repeat the process with the remaining dough balls.", "Serve hot with your favorite curry or chutney.", ]
-]
 ---

 ## Introduction